 Check your existing policies and make sure this isn't banned.
 Staffers often use social media to obtain introductions to business partners or potential clients, and you don't want to prevent this.
 You might want to revise your policy to restrict "inappropriate information."

-Can employees put Facebook or Twitter info in their email
+Can employees put Facebook or Twitter info in their email signatures?

 Again, some corporate policies prevent private information from being distributed via emails, but this should be allowed.